Cycling in Albania – practical bike touring guide

 Best cycling routes in Albania

-Everywhere in Albania, you will have gorgeous views and beautiful nature around.
-Below are some of my favourite routes in this country.
+Albania has gorgeous views and beautiful nature everywhere.
+Here are some of my favourite routes in this country.

 1. Shkoder – Theth (through Thore Pass)

-Cycling from Shkoder to Theth will be a challenge, but the reward will be worth every drop of sweat.
-The 1600 metres climb to Thore Pass will be full of breathtaking views of the Accursed Mountains, also called the Albanian Alps.
+Cycling from Shkoder to Theth will be challenging, but the reward will be worth every drop of sweat.
+The 1600-metre climb to Thore Pass will have breathtaking views of the Accursed Mountains, also called the Albanian Alps.
 The new road is paved, so you can do it on a road bike.
-It is usually closed from October to May (I was lucky, and in April 2022, the snow was already gone).Β
+It is usually closed from October to May (I was lucky, and in April 2022, the snow was already gone).

 cycling to theth